-‘Lack of oversight’
+‘Lack of oversight’ in the insurance industry

 Before we get into the details of what happens if you get into an accident, let’s look at the difference between a deductible in an auto insurance settlement versus the deductible you pay as part of your policy when you file a claim.

-He further explains that the issue is compounded, he says, because there are legal rules that forbid a jury from being told about the deductible.
-So, a jury could award you what they think is fair for pain, suffering and rehabilitation, but the bulk of that award — or sometimes the entire thing — could go to the insurance company.
+He further explains that the issue is compounded, because there are legal rules that forbid a jury from knowing the deductible amount.
+A jury could award you what they think is fair for pain, suffering, and rehabilitation, not knowing that the bulk of that award — or sometimes the entire thing — could go to the insurance company.

 More onus on victims to prove pain and suffering

 The auto insurance payout deductible was introduced in Ontario in 1993 to weed out minor claims and fraud, according to Kotak.
-No-fault collision law was introduced three years earlier, in 1990, which allowed insurance companies to provide benefits that would cover treatment, rehabilitation and replacement income, without needing to deal with the other insurance company.
-But, says Kotak, the right to sue was also limited as a result, and more onus was put on victims to prove pain and suffering when pursuing compensation.
+The no-fault collision law, introduced in 1990, allowed insurance companies to provide benefits that would cover treatment, rehabilitation, and replacement income, without needing to deal with the other insurance company.
+It also prevented people from potentially ending up in court for minor collisions and other infractions.

 The first deductible was $10,000 for settlement awards up to $100,000, and was waived beyond that amount.
-Then it jumped to $15,000 in 1996, then in 2003 it doubled to $30,000 by 2003.
+It jumped to $15,000 in 1996 and then doubled to $30,000 by 2003.

-“Housekeeping was eliminated, for example,” he says, explaining that if you were injured and couldn’t clean, the insurance company would cover the costs of someone to come clean your home.
+“Housekeeping was eliminated, for example,” he says.
+He explained that if you were injured and couldn’t clean, the insurance company would cover the costs of someone to come clean your home.

 But what’s worse is if you don’t win a settlement.
 If an injured person loses at trial, they’re responsible for paying part of the defendant’s (in this case, the insurance company) legal bill, which could be very expensive.
 It’s a risk not many people would take.